Skip to content

 A roasted chicken in a Misen roasting pan surrounded by roasted red onions, lemon slices, and herbs.
 A person's hands are visible, using a knife to carve a leg and thigh from the chicken.

-For the first time in a decade, we’ve relaunched our core line of knives to be rust-proof, easier to care for, more comfortable to use — and as sharp as ever.
+For the first time in a decade, we’ve relaunched our core line of Misen knives.
+Our 2.0 Knives are rust-proof, easier to care for, more comfortable to use — and just as sharp as ever.

-In fact, Misen Knives 2.0 are so easy to care for that this is the only instruction you need: Hand wash and dry immediately after use.
+In fact, our 2.0 Knives are so easy to care for that this is the only instruction you need: Hand wash and dry immediately after use.
 That’s it.

-Looking for use and care information about our classic AUS-10 knives?
+Looking for use and care information about our classic knives?
 Click here.

 Frequently Asked Questions

-Our 2.0 knives are made with AICHI ACUTO440, an exceptionally corrosion-resistant and durable Japanese high-carbon stainless steel that has excellent edge retention.
-What that means for you: less sharpening, more cooking.
+Our 2.0 Knives are made with AICHI ACUTO440, an exceptionally corrosion-resistant Japanese high-carbon stainless steel.
+AICHI ACUTO440 is rust-proof, incredibly durable, and has excellent edge retention.
+What that means for you: less time cleaning and sharpening, more cooking.

 All of our knives are made from high-carbon stainless steel, which is what gives them their razor-sharpness and excellent edge retention.
-However, our 2.0 knives have a much higher chromium content (about 18%), which makes them significantly more corrosion resistant.
+However, our 2.0 Knives have a much higher chromium content (about 18%), which makes them significantly more corrosion (aka rust) resistant.

-The 2.0 knives also feature a rounded spine and heel (the back of the knife where the blade meets the bolster), creating a more comfortable grip even during long prep sessions.
+Our 2.0 Knives also feature a rounded spine and heel (the back of the knife where the blade meets the bolster), creating a more comfortable grip over long prep sessions.

-Our 2.0 knives are made with AICHI ACUTO440, a Japanese high-carbon stainless steel that is more durable and easier to care for than other high-carbon knives, which are prone to rusting and/or chipping without proper care.
-We wanted a high-performance knife that you could still leave in the sink overnight if you needed to—and that’s exactly what our 2.0 knives deliver.
+We wanted our 2.0 Knives to be high-performance tools that you could still leave in the sink overnight if you needed to.
+That’s why our 2.0 Knives are made with AICHI ACUTO440, a Japanese high-carbon stainless steel that is more durable and easier to care for than other high-carbon knives, which are prone to rusting and/or chipping without proper care.

 What do you mean by rust-proof?

-Our 2.0 knives are made with AICHI ACUTO440 steel, an exceptionally corrosion-resistant Japanese high-carbon stainless steel.
-Our knives have been lab-certified to withstand up to 50 dishwasher cycles, as well as 60 days of being submerged in water, without showing any signs of rust.
+Our 2.0 Knives are made with AICHI ACUTO440 steel, an exceptionally corrosion-resistant Japanese high-carbon stainless steel.
+Our knives have been lab-certified to withstand up to 50 dishwasher cycles, as well as 50 days of being submerged in water, without showing any signs of rust.

-Can I put Misen knives in the dishwasher?
+Can I put Misen’s 2.0 Knives in the dishwasher?

 How often should I sharpen my knives?

 Whenever you start to notice your knife is slicing and dicing a little less crisply than usual, it’s time to sharpen.
-Although our 2.0 knives can go long periods between sharpenings, generally speaking we recommend getting them sharpened about twice a year for maximum cutting ease.
-We also recommend regularly using a honing rod between sharpenings to keep your knife edge in good shape between sharpenings.
+Although our 2.0 Knives can go long periods between sharpenings, we generally recommend getting them sharpened about twice a year for best performance.
+We also recommend regularly using a honing rod between sharpenings to keep your knife edge in good shape.

 My blade has discoloration and/or staining.
-What should I do?
+What is this?